aspose-words/Aspose.Words-Documentation/cpp/getting-started/features/generator-or-producer-name-included-in-output-documents/_index.md

-﻿---
+---
-title: Generator or Producer Name Included in Output Documents
+title: Producer Name in Outputs
 second_title: Aspose.Words for C++
 articleTitle: Generator or Producer Name Included in Output Documents
 linktitle: Generator or Producer Name Included in Output Documents